-Ever since biblical theology found a happy home in Handel’s Messiah, Christmas has taken its rightful place as one of the most precious seasons for reflection on God’s plan of redemption.
+Ever since biblical theology found a happy home in Handel’s Messiah, Christmas has taken its rightful place as one of the most precious seasons for this type of reflection.
 And Advent itself has notoriously been targeted by publishers of devotionals and seasonal books for good reason.
-But as I’ve said over the years, I don’t read devotionals.
+But as I’ve said over the years, I’m not much of a devotional-book reader.
 I much prefer to find my way directly to the pages of Scripture myself, and whenever I can intentionally focus my attention on a section of Scripture for a seasonal purpose, I take advantage of the opportunity.
-And that’s why this Christmas, I plan to again invest in a slow read through the prophetic book of Isaiah.
+And that’s why this Christmas, I plan to invest extra time in slowing reading through the prophetic book of Isaiah.

 Isaiah is a book specifically dedicated to Israel’s history — their past redemption, present disobedience, and the future promises of God’s deliverance.
-This history is the background that unlocks the glories of Christmas.
 Isaiah is a stunning book, and not only is it essential to our faith — some calling it the fifth gospel — but it’s also a historically magnificent work to help return our redemptive gaze back to the highlights of God’s activity among his people.
 But it’s not an abstracted involvement.
 It gets very personal, as we’ll see in a moment.

 If you thought our world was a mess of dissension and idolatry, enter the world of Isaiah.
-It’s (arguably) the darkest book in the OT and (inarguably) the second most concentrated book of “joy” mentions in the OT (only behind the Psalms), making it a perfect set-up read for Christmas, but one rooted deep in this broken world.
+It’s (arguably) the darkest book in the OT and (inarguably) the second most concentrated book of “joy” mentions in the OT (only behind the Psalms), making it a perfect set-up read for Christmas, and one rooted deep in a broken world.

 What makes this opportunity so precious during advent is the reality that Isaiah separates into three sections, and each section develops around one particular character whom God promises to send.
 In the first 39 chapters, God promises a Davidic Ruler, a new king, will emerge.
 In the next 16 chapters, he promises a self-giving Servant will arrive.
 In the final 11 chapters, he promises a Messenger, a prophet of God’s redemption.